Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

+In practical agent designs, computational constraints bind information capacity.
+To see this, we will consider three common ways to increase information capacity in AI agents using neural networks: \begin{enumerate} \item Increase the number of neural network parameters. \item Increase the number of neural networks in a sparse mixture of experts. \item Increase the size of an external memory buffer. \end{enumerate} For each approach, we will discuss how computational constraints bind information capacity.

+\textbf{Single neural network.} First, consider an agent equipped with a single neural network.
+As described in Example \ref{ex:SGD} in Section~\ref{sec:csl_special_case}, the agent carries out a single SGD step over each $t$th timestep:

 Each data pair $(X_t, Y_{t+1})$ is immediately processed when observed, then discarded.
-Compute per data pair grows proportionally with the number of model parameters.
+Compute per timestep is determined by and grows proportionally with the number of model parameters.
 Hence, a computation constraint restricts the number of model parameters.
-Conversely, the number of model parameters determines per-timestep computation.
-If each parameter is encoded by $K$ nats, a neural network model with $N$ parameters can encode $N K$ nats of information.
+The number of model parameters, in turn, will constrain information content.
+If each parameter is encoded by $K$ nats, a neural network with $N$ parameters can encode $N K$ nats of information.
 We refer to this as the {\it physical capacity} of the neural network.
+In this example, the information capacity grows with the size of the neural network which quickly increases the compute required for making a prediction as well as updating the parameters.